svanhalla/prompt-lab/PROMPT.md

   - `GET /docs` shows Redoc documentation.
   - **404 responses**: Browser requests to non-existent paths show helpful HTML page with links to valid endpoints.
 - `golangci-lint v2` passes via `make lint` with proper config format.
-- Unit tests pass with `make test` and coverage report is generated.
+- Unit tests pass with `make test` and coverage report is generated (60% threshold).
 - OpenAPI 3.1 spec exists at `api/openapi.yaml` and matches implemented endpoints.
 - Project is initialized as a **git** repo with a first commit and `.gitignore`.